 Environmental Impact Assessment

 The staff of LASA includes both modelers and field/laboratory technicians with varied scientific backgrounds such as physicists, biologists and engineers.
-LASA is a scientific consultant for public bodies and private enterprises concerned with the quality of water bodies and their management, and it continually collaborates with land reclamation consortia, regional/national environmental protection agencies and the local regional government.
+LASA is scientific consultant for public bodies and private enterprises concerned with the quality of water bodies and their management, and continually collaborates with land reclamation consortia (“Consorzi di Bonifica”), regional/national environmental protection agencies and the local regional government.
 LASA has extensive experience in international research, having been regularly involved over the past years in EU projects (FP5, FP6, FP7, LIFE, INTERREG) mostly dealing with the functioning and sustainable management of wetlands, rivers, coastal zones and marine ecosystems.

-LASA is equipped with chemical laboratory facilities including technical instrumentation for water quality
+LASA is equipped with chemical laboratory facilities in Padova including technical instrumentation for water quality

-analysis, field sampling instrumentation and a computer modelling
+analysis, with field sampling instrumentation and with a computer modelling

 - evolution of agricultural diffuse pollutant